esther-ho/my-first-repository/README.md

 This is my first GitHub Repository!

 Connect and push using SSH.
+Updated Git using custom PPA Git Core.